 Be sure to speak with your doctor before launching a new exercise program.
 To begin, set modest goals.
 For example, start by walking for a specific, manageable time each day.
 After a week or so, aim to increase this time until you’re walking for 30 minutes or more per day.

-You’re more likely to stick to your exercise plan if it’s realistic.
-Research shows that mild to moderate intensity aerobic exercise (for example, walking or jogging for 10–30 minutes) three to five days per week is enough to produce significant improvements in blood sugar control.
+You’re more likely to stick to your exercise plan if it’s realistic. shows that mild to moderate intensity aerobic exercise (for example, walking or jogging for 10–30 minutes) three to five days per week is enough to produce significant improvements in blood sugar control.

 Aerobic fitness vs. weight-training: Which do I need?